-Sir Isaac Newton (1642-1727) was by many standards the most important figure in the development of modern science.
+Sir Isaac Newton and the Sir Isaac Newton (1642-1727) was by many standards the most important figure in the development of modern science.
 Many would credit he and Einstein with being the most original thinkers in that development.

 Nature and Nature's lawsand a study of Newton's discoveries suggests that Pope was indulging only slightly in hyperbole.
 We shall concentrate on three developments of most direct relevance to our discussion: (1) Newton's Three Laws of Motion, (2) the Theory of Universal Gravitation, and (3) the demonstration that Kepler's Laws follow from the Law of Gravitation.